 Detailing/Cleaning Wheel Face

-You could spend more on endless choices in tire and wheel brushes, but these are exactly what I use.
+You could spend more on endless choices in tire and wheel brushes, but the two brushes below are exactly what I use and know that work!

 Detailing/Cleaning Wheel Lug Nuts

 When it comes to cleaning car wheels, there is no limit to the many types of wheels you may come across.
 From basic in design, to highly complex.
 For this reason I also recommend this smaller detail brush that is ideal for use within the lug nut recesses of any wheel.
 You can use the brush from above to force the long bristles into the lug openings, but if time really is money, this separate lug brush is the ticket!

 Over the course of my professional detailing career, I have tried endless sprayer heads and the one's below are my all-time favorite and I go to them time and time again.